 - Cartoonist Charles Schultz (Peanuts)

 Distance Learning Is Not for Everyone

 Of course distance learning has had its share of people who didn’t make it.
-People who bought the myth that distance learning is easy, and that anyone can do it.
+People who underestimated the rigor of distance learning.
 It turns out that quite the opposite is true: distance learning is for highly motivated individuals who are prepared to use the right resources at the right time to affordably, and flexibly, earn their degree.